dinespoulsen/CV/README.md

 ## Dines Michael Poulsen - Programmer under developement

 I am a Dane making it in the big world of London.
 Lover of the brutalist world and a dedicated Scandi by heart.
 You can often find me wondering about in the Barbican corridors or on my occasional city escapes to the country side.
-Before deciding to become a developer I was working in the Energy industry.
 I touched a bit upon entrepreneurship during my studies and I have always secretly wanted to learn how to program.
 I find myself very motivated in being able to create a product and enjoy the problem solving part of programming.
 I have a creative side that I feel I get to use when I program and design webpages.
-I am about to graduate from the Makers Academy bootcamp, London’s top web development bootcamp and I wish to become a junior developer.
+I have just graduated from the Makers Academy bootcamp, London’s top web development bootcamp and I wish to become a junior developer.
+Before deciding to become a developer I was working in the Energy industry and enjoy working with technical disciplines.

-At Makers Academy you are taught the best practises within the programming industry.
+At Makers Academy I learnt the best practise within the programming industry.
 I have gained a high understanding of object oriented programming and I follow TDD practises.
-I want to pursue my interest in programming and I have enjoyed every moment since I made the decision.
+I want to pursue my interest in programming and I have enjoyed every moment since I made the decision to start at Makers Academy.
 I am highly motivated to learn and I have demonstrated an ability to learn new programming languages fast.
 I want to apply my newly found programming skills and eventually become a senior developer.
 I hope to be able to continue my learning within programming and get challenged in the daily work.
 I want to have smart and helpful colleagues around me to learn from.
-I would like to work in a company that sticks to best practices and use TDD processes.
+I would like to work in a company that sticks to best practices and use Agile work processes.
 So far I have found myself good at problem solving and debugging.
 I have a good analytical approach and I am good at picking up new technologies.

 I have a lot of international experience and thrive in a diverse community.
 I bring a lot of commercial experience after having worked in one of Scandinavia's largest companies.
 I am a team player and I have experience from project managing large and complex projects within the energy industry.
 I live in London with my Spanish girlfriend and I have been studying Spanish the last two years.
 I am an active and outgoing person that loves outdoor activities.
 I am passionate about food and I like to follow basketball in my spare time.